bkeane/qurl/README.md

 ## 🔍 Explore

 Use `--docs` to browse your API.
-The same filters that work for requests also filter documentation:
+The same options that configure requests also act as documentation filters:

 ```bash
 qurl --docs                  # All endpoints